 Guiding Student Engagement and Creative Thinking With Intentionality

-Create a guide to facilitate independent or collaborative learning.
+Create a ready-to-use student learning guide for the art room, choosing to focus on an independent or collaborative focus.

 Diversity, Equity, and Accessibility in the Art Room

-Creating Environments That Encourage Play, Creativity, and Artistic Thinking
+Designing Playful Environments That Encourage Creativity and Artistic Thinking

-Create an instructional game or experiential learning plan for your art room.
+Create an original educational game or reboot an existing one for the art room.